-&lt;sup>46 Idem.
+&lt;sup>47 Idem.

-&lt;sup>47 Archivo Histórico Nacional (hereafter AHN), Libro 4191, OCD Bolarque, Libro de determinaciones hechas por el capitulo conventual en orden a las rentas y economia del convento; and AHN, Libro 10710, OCD Salamanca San Elias, Libro donde se anotan los acuerdos y determinaciones de los capitulos conventuales.
+&lt;sup>48 Archivo Histórico Nacional (hereafter AHN), Libro 4191, OCD Bolarque, Libro de determinaciones hechas por el capitulo conventual en orden a las rentas y economia del convento; and AHN, Libro 10710, OCD Salamanca San Elias, Libro donde se anotan los acuerdos y determinaciones de los capitulos conventuales.
 I could only find two remaining meeting reports for two convents of the Theresian Carmelite Order, the convent of San Elias in Salamanca and the convent of the Santo Desierto in Bolarque.

-book where written down and noted are the decisions made during the conventual chapters concerning their rents and economy".
+economy".
 The report added that this was a decision made by the General Definitory of the Theresian Carmelite on 17 September 1727, to fight against: "the serious inconveniences and disasters that our convents are enduring, that there is no special book in which to write down the agreements and determinations made in the conventual chapters concerning rents, economy, and well-being of the convents".
-This means that the General Curia of the Theresian Carmelite not only controlled the good administration of local convents but also produced some rules of good management.
+This means that the General Curia of the Theresian Carmelite not only controlled the good administration of local convents, but also produced some rules of good management.
 In particular, decisions to lend or borrow money were recorded conscientiously.

 The report of these decisions accounts for the economic rationale of the ecclesiastics.
-Problems of asymmetric information were crucial in early modern credit markets, especially regarding the quality of collateral.
-Local convents and churches knew almost everybody in the village and could check on collateral in case of doubt.
-For example, the monks of the convent of Bolarque agreed to lend 5.850 reales to Juan de Burgos after having checked his mortgage and deemed that it was sufficient: "Juan de Burgos el Menor, resident of Almonacid de Lurita, came asking for a censo and, the mortgages being examined, he gave a well-sufficient guarantee, and the holy community offered and agreed to give to Juan de Burgos the said 5,850 reales via a censo".
+Problems of asymmetric information were crucial in early modern credit markets, especially on the quality of the collateral.
+Local convents and churches knew almost everybody in the village and could check on the collateral in case of doubt.
+For example, the monks of the convent of Bolarque accepted to lend 5,850 reales to Juan de Burgos after having checked his mortgage and deemed that it was sufficient: "Juan de Burgos el Menor, resident of Almonacid de Lurita, came asking for a censo and, the mortgages being examined, he gave a well-sufficient guarantee, and the holy community offered and agreed to give to Juan de Burgos the said 5,850 reales via a censo".
 Before lending money, they analysed and examined the debtor's guarantees and decided during their weekly meeting whether these were sufficient.
 It was not difficult to check collateral, since the house or the farm was usually close to the convent.
-As we have seen in the case of Medina, local convents - the first tier of the system - provided credit mostly to agriculture. the city council, and the local elite.
+As we have seen in the case of Medina, local convents --- the first tier of the system - -- provided credit mostly to agriculture, the city council, and the local elite.
 This credit was mainly local and involved small loans.
 Collateral was also very important to negotiate the interest rate with ecclesiastics.
-The high nobility and cities were offered lower interest rates than ordinary people, in general below three per cent, which reveals the quality of their collateral compared with that of ordinary people.
+The high nobility and cities were offered lower interest rates